Lynx Red Line: Feasibility

 Despite the negative assessments of the feasibility study, the Metropolitan Transit Commission, including the Red Line task force, did not take any official steps to disband the project.
-While the director of the N.C.
-DOT rail division, Paul Worley, said that he would work with Norfolk Southern officials to begin a study concerning the proposed Gateway Station, he said that the Red Line concept would not be included, as "no viable plan" for it now existed.
+While the director of the NCDOT rail division, Paul Worley, said that he would work with Norfolk Southern officials to begin a study concerning the proposed Gateway Station, he said that the Red Line concept would not be included, as "no viable plan" for it now existed.
 Though the mayor of Davidson, John Woods, said the results of the feasibility study were "a serious setback," he added that developing transit in the northern portion of Mecklenburg County remained important for the region, and one possible alternative to a commuter rail line could be bus rapid transit.

 Charlotte city officials have continued to maintain a strong interest in the original Red Line project.
 In June 2021, Charlotte city manager Marcus Jones said the Red Line remained the city's "top priority" within the overall regional transit plan.
 A financial consulting firm has advised the Charlotte city council that the Red Line as originally planned could begin operating in 2031, and could be built for $674 million.
 Municipal leaders in North Mecklenburg communities, however, including Cornelius mayor Jeff Tarte, oppose future transit taxes and projects led by Charlotte officials, are skeptical Norfolk Southern will change its stance on sharing its lines with a commuter rail, and have doubted the long-term viability of diesel-powered locomotive technology.

 North Corridor reevaluation

 In July 2018, CATS began a reevaluation of the Red Line and three alternative options to replace it if still not feasible.
 The process involved a series of public meetings and various surveys to know where the public stands regarding the Red Line and how each of the alternative options rank.

-After conducting a survey to elicit public opinion on the LYNX Red Line, CATS announced in January 2019 that plans for either a commuter or light rail between Uptown and Mooresville were not feasible.
+After conducting a survey to elicit public opinion on the Lynx Red Line, CATS announced in January 2019 that plans for either a commuter or light rail between Uptown and Mooresville were not feasible.
 In the short term, CATS will run express buses along the I-77 Express lanes.
 Service would be expanded to true bus rapid transit (BRT) by 2029, when the service is projected to begin.